Several types of casts are available to help injuries heal. Your healthcare provider will decide what type of cast will work best for your injury.

 Cast aids help you get around safely and comfortably.
 If you need any of these aids, your healthcare provider will teach you how to use them:

-Crutches help you balance and keep weight off an injured leg.
-When using crutches, be sure they are properly sized and remember to support yourself with your hands and upper arms.
+Crutches.
+These help you balance and keep weight off an injured leg.
+When using crutches, be sure they are sized correctly.
+Remember to support yourself with your hands and upper arms.
 Don’t rest crutches in your armpits.
 (Doing so could damage the nerves leading to your arms and hands.)